Dedekind561/javascript-todo-app/README.md

      { email: 'user@example.com', min_todos: 2 }
      ```

+Note: this function can return a `min_todos` of `0` if there are no todos associated with a given user.
+If there are multiple users with the same minimum then it should return the first user

-## 🧪 Verifying Query Implementations Using the UI
+## 🧪 Verifying query implementations Using the UI

-To ensure your query implementations in `aggregates.js` and `dbHelperFunction.js` are working correctly, you can interact with the application's user interface.
+To ensure your query implementations in `aggregates.js` and `helpers.js` are working correctly, you can interact with the application's user interface.
 This hands-on approach will help you verify that data is being persisted and retrieved correctly.

 1. Start the application: